-Please list those projects that should have been inspected on-site this program year based upon the schedule in ¿92.504(d).
+Please list those projects that should have been inspected on-site this program year based upon the schedule in 292.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-There were 84 HOME-assisted projects that had on-site inspections during the 2024 program year.
+There were 112 HOME-assisted projects that had on-site inspections during the 2024 program year.
 Regular monitoring occurred in the program year that began April 1, 2024.
-Issues commonly found during such inspections were incorrect utility allowances and incorrect rents.
+Issues commonly found during such inspections were incorrect utility allowances and incorrect rents, and deficiencies in verifying household assets, and deficiencies in employment verifications.